swlaschin/fsharpforfunandprofit.com/_posts/2012-05-19-naming-conventions.md

 * "f", "g", "h" etc., are functions
 * "x", "y", "z" etc., are arguments to the functions
 * Lists are indicated by adding an "s" suffix, so that "`xs`" is a list of `x`'s, "`fs`" is a list of functions, and so on.
 It is extremely common to see "`x::xs`" meaning the head (first element) and tail (the remaining elements) of a list.
-* "_" is used whenever you don’t care about the value.
+* "_" is used whenever you donâ€™t care about the value.
 So "`x::_`" means that you don't care about the rest of the list, and "`let f _ = something`" means you don't care about the argument to `f`.

 Another reason for the short names is that often, they cannot be assigned to anything meaningful.
 For example, the definition of the pipe operator is: